Tony Mokbel: Incarceration and appeals

 Upon his return to Australia, Mokbel immediately began serving a twelve year prison sentence, having been convicted in absentia for a 2000 importation of Mexican cocaine.
-In July 2012, Mokbel was further sentenced to 30 years with a minimum term of 22 years in the Supreme Court of Victoria, having pleaded guilty to three charges associated with his role in The Company drug syndicate.
+In July 2012, Mokbel was further sentenced to 30 years with a minimum term of 22 years in the Supreme Court of Victoria, having pleaded guilty to three charges(Quills and Orbital involving MDMA and Magnum involving methylamphetamine) associated with his role in The Company drug syndicate.

 On 27 February 2012, Mokbel suffered a mild heart attack.
 On 11 February 2019, Mokbel was stabbed in Barwon Prison.

 Mokbel appealed his convictions on the basis that his barrister, Nicola Gobbo, was simultaneously acting as a police informant (see Lawyer X scandal).
 His appeal of his 2006 conviction for cocaine importation was successful, although he had already entirely served that sentence.
 In 2023, Mokbel's sentence was reduced from 30 years with a non-parole period of 22 years to a 26-year sentence with a 20-year non-parole period.
 The appeals judge announced that there were several factors that were also considered in reducing the sentence, including a 2019 prison yard assault and the impact COVID-19 had on the prison system.
 The reduced sentence meant that Mokbel was to be eligible for parole by 2031.
-Mokbel was released on bail on 4 April 2025.
+Mokbel was released on bail on 4 April 2025, pending an appeal on the other three charges.
+On 3 October 2025, Mokbel won his appeal on the MDMA charges.
+The Quills charge was acquited and the Orbital charge was forced to be retrialed.
+Afterward, in November, Mokbel's sentence for Magnum was reduced to time served, but still under bail conditions pending the retrial.
+On 6 February 2026, Mokbel was released after prosecutors withdrew the planned retrial.